 The process for placing dental fillings

 Getting a filling placed only requires one visit to the dentist.
 If you are getting a cavity filled, we will begin your visit by numbing the area that will be treated so that you are comfortable throughout the procedure.
-Once you are numb, Dr. Siemen removes the decayed area of the tooth to halt the disease progression and sanitizes the area to eradicate the decay-causing bacteria and debris.
-Then, the composite resin is applied to the tooth layer by layer, using a special curing light in between each layer to harden the material for a strong finish.
-Once the tooth’s natural shape has been restored through the filling material, Dr. Siemen will shape it and check your bite.
-After your appointment, you may feel some sensitivity to heat or cold in the area that was treated, but this resolves quickly.
+Once you are numb, we remove the decayed area of the tooth to halt the disease progression and sanitize the area to eradicate the decay-causing bacteria and debris.
+Then, the composite resin is applied to the tooth layer by layer, using a special curing light between each layer to harden the material for a strong finish.
+Once the tooth’s natural shape has been restored through the filling material, we will shape it and check your bite.
+After your appointment, you may feel some sensitivity to heat or cold in the treated area, but this resolves quickly.

 To schedule your appointment at Paxton Dental Care, call our Paxton, MA office today at (508) 557-2400.